Hot Tub Therapy for Fibromyalgia

 Treatment for Fibromyalgia and Chronic Pain with Homeopathy

-The endometriosis and Chronic Pain Association report that migraine affects 2-4% of the population, mostly women.
+The Endometriosis and Chronic Pain Association report that migraine affects 2-4% of the population, primarily women.
 It is a disorder characterized by widespread pain, fatigue, and multiple tender points.

 • There is no known cure for endometriosis, and current treatments are aimed at managing symptoms.
 Some people with fibromyalgia find relief with homeopathy.

-• Homeopathy is a system of medicine that uses very small doses of natural substances to stimulate the body to heal itself.
+• Homeopathy is a system of medicine that uses tiny doses of natural substances to stimulate the body to heal itself.
 Homeopathic remedies are selected based on the individual’s symptoms and constitution.

 • Some people with fibromyalgia find relief from homeopathy by taking remedies for pain, fatigue, and other symptoms.
 The most common remedy for migraine is ARNICA.

-• It is used to treat the symptoms of pain, rheumatic or sprain-like pain, and stiffness in the muscles, tendons, or joints.
+• It treats pain symptoms, rheumatic or sprain-like pain, and muscle stiffness, tendons, or joints.

 • Homeopathy has been used to treat rheumatoid arthritis for over 200 years.